algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 ### 7.4 Roles on the application:

-In the future, different roles will be created on the application to help everyone (depending on what they have to do on the sign) to help manage the signs in the best way.
+In the future, different roles will be created on the application to help everyone (depending on what they have to do on the sign) to help manage the signages in the best way.
+It will be the person in charge of each signage who will choose to whom the different roles will be attributed.

 ## 8. The technology: